demizer/go-logs/README.rst

     import "github.com/demizer/go-logs/src/logs"

-    log.Println("This message will be sent to stdout.") log.Debugln("This message will only be shown on stderr if the logging level is DEBUG!")
+    logs.Println("This message will be sent to stdout.") logs.Debugln("This message will only be shown on stderr if the logging level is DEBUG!")